strategineer/personal-website/content/blog/2025-01-23/index.md

 AC 16, HD 4, ATK d8/d8
 {{< /spoiler >}}

-The way for a GM and their players to make this "encounter" interesting is beyond me.
-There's definitely a few rooms in the Maze of the Blue Medusa that asked me to fill in the gaps more than I was prepared for.
+The way a GM could make this "encounter", featuring a really big snail / sentient communication device, interesting is beyond me.

+There's definitely a few rooms in the Maze of the Blue Medusa like this that asked me to fill in the gaps way more than I was prepared for and as a result left me scratching my head in confusion (which is never a good position for a GM to find themselves in at the table).

-I imagine that a well-prepared and/or experienced GM would be able to read a room description and decide to replace it with something else on the fly making this a relatively minor problem.
+I imagine that a more well-prepared and/or experienced GM would be able to read a room description like this and decide to replace it with something else on the fly.
+That wasn't the case for me.

+### Some players won't vibe with the abstract surreal art

 Another problem that we ran into is that the drawings are quite abstract and for visual players who want to see what NPCs look like you'll have to put in extra work to describe them in interesting ways and/or find less abstract images that aren't too far off the looks of the NPCs as described.

 You'll have a hard time hard time doing that because a lot of these characters are unique looking to say the least and I think that losing that uniqueness would make the Maze of the Blue Medusa much less interesting.

+### Interactions between factions are left for the GM to figure out

 The Maze of the Blue Medusa could have done a better job of helping you run it with tips and ideas of how the various factions could be interacting with one another in interesting ways.
 The book could have been much more explicit about this in more places instead of leaving it up to the GM to make all of these connections on their own.